-2014 Bonus Payout
+2015 Bonus Payout

-The Compensation Committee considered the results of key performance areas, specified at the beginning of 2014, when determining the outcomes of the variable, performance-based compensation under the Performance Award and Cash Bonus Plan for our Named Executive Officers for 2014.
+The Compensation Committee considered the results of key performance areas, specified at the beginning of 2015, when determining the outcomes of the variable, performance-based compensation under the Performance Award and Cash Bonus Plan for our Named Executive Officers for 2015.

-Each of the following performance areas are measured with potential payouts ranging from 0% to 200%.
+Each of the following performance areas is measured with potential payouts ranging from 0% to 200%.

-- Safety Performance-30% weighting
+- Safety Performance 30% weighting

-- Total Recordable Incident Rate ("TRIR")
+Total Recordable Incident Rate

-- Total Potential Severity Rate ("TPSR")
+Total Potential Severity Rate

-- · Process Safety
+- Process Safety

-- Cash Flow Value Added ("CFVA")-50% weighting
+- · Cash Flow Value Added 30% weighting

+- · Revenue Efficiency 20% weighting

-- EBITDA Margin-20% weighting
+- Operating Costs 20% weighting

+Each of these measures is discussed in greater detail below.